orcavia/mangan-docs/index.md

 ## Content and Uploads

+Mangan Browser is a web browser app.
+We do **not host, provide, or curate any content** within the app.
+All content you access is entirely determined by the websites you choose to visit.
+This includes any manga, images, or media—Mangan Browser simply displays content loaded from external sources.

 As a browser, Mangan Browser allows users to visit websites that may involve uploading content.
 However, we do **not collect, store, or access any user-uploaded content**.
 Any uploads are handled directly between the user and the external websites they interact with.

 ---